-The heat maps below illustrate the total unserved energy, average unserved energy and maximum unserved energy during the winter, summer and shoulder seasons, over time of use (TOU) periods, across the study horizon, for the As Is and High Nuclear Case.
+The heat maps below illustrate the total unserved energy, average unserved energy and maximum unserved energy during the winter, summer and shoulder seasons, over time of use (TOU) periods, across the study horizon.
 The time of use period definitions are described in Figure 11.
 It is important to note that the time of use periods are not of equal size in that they do not contain the same number of hours.